ericlenio/escreen/README.md

 or using an existing profile.
 My personal profile is the only profile so far, called `profile.lenio`.

-**Step 2: set up your rcfile.** The rcfile is `$HOME/.expect-ssh/config`.
-This is sourced by expect-ssh at init time.
-It may contain any valid expect commands, but in particular you should make a unique password for yourself like
+**Step 2: set up your rcfile.** The rcfile is `$HOME/.eshrc`.
+This is sourced by escreen at init time by the nodejs server.
+It may contain any valid Javascript commands, but in particular you should make a unique password for yourself like so:
-so:

-    set MYBASHPREFS_PASSWORD 2sCuk5iVuRXrGmmUjLfwFj8fZSsoldML
+    var MY_PASSWORD = "2sCuk5iVuRXrGmmUjLfwFj8fZSsoldML";

 You need not be too concerned about this password, nor is it particularly a problem if you lose it.
 Worst case is you make a new password and all cached files will have to be re-cached (which will happen automatically).
-Still, keep the file secured: `chmod 600 $HOME/.expect-ssh/config`.
+Still, keep the file secured: `chmod 600 $HOME/.eshrc`.

-**Step 3: start expect-ssh.** Run the following to start a new session, which will load all your preferences, set the PS1 prompt, and create stub functions.
+**Step 3: start escreen.** Run the following to start a new session, which will load all your preferences, set the PS1 prompt, and create stub functions.
 You can interact with the shell as per normal.

-    expect-ssh
+    escreen

 **Step 4: use vim, ssh, screen, etc.**

-If you ssh to another system, at the first shell prompt in the ssh session, expect-ssh will proceed to upload expect-ssh core functions to the remote system, plus the profile's basic settings from `.bashrc`.
+If you ssh to another system, at the first shell prompt in the ssh session, escreen will proceed to upload escreen core functions to the remote system, plus the profile's basic settings from `bashrc`.
 Why not upload the entire profile and all of your preferences at once?
 To save time.
-Because otherwise you have to wait for everything to upload. expect-ssh will only upload (and cache) the minimally necessary files it needs at the moment.
+Because otherwise you have to wait for everything to upload. escreen will only upload (and cache) the minimally necessary files it needs at the moment.

-## Keyboard shortcuts

-There are a few keyboard sequences you can use from a bash prompt.
-* `~u`: to upload a file (presumably you are already ssh'd somewhere). expect-ssh prompts you to pick a local file, and will always upload the file to /tmp on the remote system.
-* `~i`: to force-reload the current profile settings.
-Generally not necessary though.
-* `~k`: kills expect-ssh.
-This was added for this use case: expect-ssh is started, then GNU screen is started, later you detach your screen session and want to resume it from another PC under a fresh expect-ssh session.
-* `~d`: toggle debug mode.
-When toggled on, it is the output of expect's `exp_internal` command.

 ## Caching

-Any time expect-ssh uploads a file to a remote server, it will cache it under `/tmp/.expect-ssh-x.x`.
-Each cached file is AES256 encrypted with a password derived from a combination of your personal password (`MYBASHPREFS_PASSWORD`) and the MD5 of the file.
-The next time you ssh to the same system, expect-ssh attempts to use the cached version first, automatically supplying the password to decrypt it on the remote end. expect-ssh will automatically re-upload and re-cache the file if any of the following happen:
+Any time escreen uploads a file to a remote server, it will cache it under `/tmp/esh`.
+Each cached file is AES256 encrypted with a password derived from a combination of your personal password (`MY_PASSWORD`) and a SHA1 hash of the file.
+The next time you ssh to the same system, escreen attempts to use the cached version first, automatically supplying the password to decrypt it on the remote end. escreen will automatically re-upload and re-cache the file if any of the following happen:

 * the cached file is deleted
-* the password supplied by expect-ssh fails to decrypt the file for any reason
+* the password supplied by escreen fails to decrypt the file for any reason

-The latter is typically indicative that the original profile file was changed: since the password depends on the MD5 of the file, changing the original file immediately changes the required password on the remote end.
+The latter is typically indicative that the original profile file was changed: since the password depends on the hash of the file, changing the original file immediately changes the required password on the remote end.
 This solves the problem of keeping your preferences in sync on multiple systems.

-Initially in your ssh session, all of the profile's bash functions are created as stubs: calling one of them will cause expect-ssh to first attempt to decrypt and use a cached version of the function.
-If the decryption fails for any reason, expect-ssh just re-uploads (or uploads for the first time) a fresh copy and re-caches it too.
+Initially in your ssh session, all of the profile's bash functions are created as stubs: calling one of them will cause escreen to first attempt to decrypt and use a cached version of the function.
+If the decryption fails for any reason, escreen just re-uploads (or uploads for the first time) a fresh copy and re-caches it too.

 # Profiles

-A profile is a subdirectory off of the git checkout of expect-ssh containing a set of bash command files and expect files to fine-tune your bash shell.
+A profile is a subdirectory off of the git checkout of escreen containing a set of bash command files and expect files to fine-tune your bash shell.
 The subdirectory naming convention is `profile.ID`, where `ID` is some identifier to indicate who the profile was created for, or what it tries to achieve.
 Files in the profile:

+* *THESE ARE OUT OF DATE*
-* `*.exp`: expect commands that get sourced when expect-ssh starts up, these are usually for registering new markers and handlers (see below)
+* `*.exp`: expect commands that get sourced when escreen starts up, these are usually for registering new markers and handlers (see below)
 * you should have at least one .exp file that defines your PS1 marker as variable `EXPECTSSH_PS1_TAIL` (more on that variable below)
 * any filename matching `^\w+` is assumed to be bash commands that usually, but not necessarily, define a bash function of the same name.
 * `.bashrc`: this does what you would think for a normal .bashrc file

 ## Markers and handlers

-Each marker is a small pattern that the main expect loop in expect-ssh will detect and then trigger the marker's handler.
+Each marker is a small pattern that the main expect loop in escreen will detect and then trigger the marker's handler.

 Markers invoke handlers by using the `_ES_send_marker` bash function like so: